osquery/osquery/docs/wiki/development/unit-tests.md

 # Unit testing in osquery

 All commits to osquery should be well unit-tested.
 Having tests is useful for many reasons.
 In addition to the subtle advantage of being able to assert program correctness, tests are often the smallest possible executable which can run a given bit of code.
 This makes testing new features for memory leaks much easier.
-Using tools like valgrind in conjunction with compiled tests, we can directly analyze the desired code with minimal outside influence.
+Using tools like Valgrind in conjunction with compiled tests, we can directly analyze the desired code with minimal outside influence.

 ## Writing a test